Last Updated on March 21, 2021 by Shaun Snapp

 We are bombarded with marketing information about the opportunities for AI and Big Data.
 Nearly every IT consulting company and many significant vendors have some AI stories they are currently pitching to help “crush” their quota.

-All of this marketing promotion and complicit IT media coverage on AI has made the information generally published on AI extremely one-sided.
+This marketing promotion and complicit IT media coverage on AI have made the information generally published on AI extremely one-sided.
 And when AI projects fail, they are very quickly swept under the rug.